-- hierarchical compliance for conforming at centimeter, millimeter, and micrometer scales; - 2) directional adhesives so that the robot can control adhesion by controlling shear; and - distributed force control that works with compliance and anisotropy to achieve stability.
+- 1) hierarchical compliance for conforming at centimeter, millimeter, and micrometer scales; - 2) directional adhesives so that the robot can control adhesion by controlling shear; and - distributed force control that works with compliance and anisotropy to achieve stability.

-This paper reviews these principles in the gecko and describes how they are implemented on Stickybot, a new bioinspired quadruped robot designed to climb smooth vertical surfaces (Fig. 1).
+This paper reviews these principles in the gecko and describes how they are implemented on Stickybot, a new bioinspired quadruped robot designed to climb smooth vertical surfaces (See Figure 1).
 Experimental results of Stickybot climbing glass are included.
 The paper concludes with discussion of ongoing work to improve the reliability and performance of Stickybot.
-A companion paper [18] describes the detailed design, fabrication and performance of the adhesive patches.
+A companion paper [17] describes the detailed design and fabrication of the adhesive patches that Stickybot uses.